pdfcpu/pdfcpu/create/create_general.md

 There are a couple of pdfcpu features supporting you throughout your design phase.
 We already discussed `contentbox` and `debug`.
 An important part during layouting is defining your layout regions.<br>

 A haircross is a pair of horizontal and vertical lines intersecting at a certain position, let's call this a `guide`.
-Using a couple of `guides` helps you keeping track of your layout regions.<br>
+Using a couple of `guides` helps you to keep track of your layout regions.<br>

 `Guides` is an array of elements wrapping `guide` positions.<br>